puppetlabs/puppet-vscode/README_BUILD.md

 * Puppet Editor Services (`editor-services`)

+* Puppet Editor Syntax (`editor-syntax`)

 By default the extension will use the specified versions in the `editor-components.json` file when vendoring resources.

 #### Example configuration

+The following examples use `editor-services`, however the configuration settings can be used on any resource.

 ##### By release tag